Rebel's Romance

-Rebel's Romance (foaled March 19, 2018) is an Irish-bred multiple Group/Grade I turf winning Thoroughbred racehorse.
+Rebel's Romance (foaled 19 March 2018) is an Irish-bred, British-trained multiple Group 1-winning Thoroughbred racehorse.
 As a three-year-old in 2022 he won the UAE Derby on the dirt in Dubai.
-His major wins in 2022 include the Grosser Preis von Berlin and Preis von Europa in Germany and the Breeders' Cup Turf at Keeneland where he set a new track record.
+His other major wins include the Grosser Preis von Berlin, the Preis von Europa in Germany and on two occasions the Breeders' Cup Turf at Keeneland where he set a new track record.

 Background

 Rebel's Romance is a dark bay or brown gelding who was bred and owned by Sheikh Mohammed's Godolphin organisation.
 He was sent into training with Charlie Appleby, whose stable is based at Newmarket, Suffolk, but typically relocates to Dubai in winter.

 He was sired by Dubawi a top-class son of Dubai Millennium, whose wins included the Irish 2,000 Guineas and the Prix Jacques Le Marois.
 At stud, Dubawi has been a highly successful breeding stallion, siring major winners such as Monterosso, Al Kazeem, Makfi, Lucky Nine and Night of Thunder.